guillaume-leo/guillaume-leo/README.md

 # Hi! :musical_note:

-*I'm Guillaume, a web developer and artists based in Brussels.*
+*I'm Guillaume, a web developer and artist based in Brussels.*

 ## Some words about me